 The son of a diplomat, Thai artist Rirkrit Tiravanija was born in Argentina and grew up in Thailand, Ethiopia, and Canada.
 As an adult, he splits his time between New York, Berlin, and Chiang Mai.
 The three scrolls in Untitled 2008–2011 (land of the map of feeling) I–III—each measuring three feet tall and approximately 28 feet wide—serve as a record and reflection of his travels.

 At the center of each scroll is a digital print of one of the three passports he has held as an adult, complete with visas and stamps indicating the countries he has visited.
 Overlapping and filling the space around these passports are motifs printed using three different techniques: lithography, chine collé, and screenprint.
 Many of these elements allude to maps, such as plans of cities he visited and lines indicating time zones.
 Other images refer to artists who have inspired him.
 For example, a silhouette of Marcel Broodthaers’ sculpture of mussels in a casserole relates to Tiravanija’s cooking performances, in which he makes a meal for people to eat together, often in a gallery or museum space.

 A three-dimensional work of art made by a variety of means, including carving wood, chiseling stone, casting or welding metal, molding clay or wax, or assembling materials.

 A technique, used in conjunction with printmaking processes such as etching or lithography, that results in a two-layered paper support: a tissue-thin paper, cut to the size of the printing plate, and a larger, thicker support paper below.
 Both the tissue and the support sheet are placed on top of the inked plate and run together through the printing press, sometimes with a thin layer of adhesive between them to reinforce the bond produced through the pressure of the press.
 The process creates a subtle, delicate backdrop to the printed image.
 Chine is the French word for China, referring to the fact that the thin paper originally used with this technique was imported from China.
-In addition to China, paper was also imported from India or Japan; collé is the French word for "glued."
+In addition to China, paper was also imported from India or Japan.
+Collé is the French word for "glued."